 But that seems a bit extreme, doesn’t it?

-How about using beautiful shrubs and trees for privacy?
-Let’s take a look at some of the best trees and shrubs for a natural privacy fence.
+How about using beautiful privacy shrubs and trees?
+Let’s take a look at some of the best privacy trees and shrubs for a natural fence.

-Think about what you want from your privacy plantings.
+Think about what you want from your trees and privacy plantings.
 Evergreens are great for reducing noise and providing screening all year long.

 Deciduous trees offer spring flowers or fall colors, but when their leaves fall, you lose the privacy effect.
 That may be fine if you’re most concerned about three-season privacy.